 CH.
 2 / Section 3: Commercial Use

 a.
-Selling merchandise of any type on park property is not allowed.
+Selling merchandise or vending of any type on park property is not allowed.
 Exceptions are made for those concessionaires authorized by the Director when a clear public benefit is provided via a proposal.

 b.
 Commercial filming/photography of any kind is not allowed on park property without the proper permit and/or written permission from the Director.

 c.
 Distributing fliers, leaflets or pamphlets to park visitors by placing them on vehicles parked within any park is banned.

 d.
 Permits for commercial use are available by calling the Parks Permit Office at 651-266-6400.
 Permits for commercial or professional photography/filming at the Marjorie McNeely Conservatory are available by contacting 651-487-8250.

 CH.
 2 / Section 4: Operation of Motor Vehicles

 a.
 The operation of any motor vehicle within a park is only allowed in designated areas.

 b.
 Motor vehicle parking is only allowed in designated lots or parking areas.
 Parking of buses, RVs, campers, and trailers, except for boat trailers, is not allowed in park lots; boat trailers must remain connected to a vehicle and must be parked in a designated boat parking lot.